 Under stressful conditions, such as during unusually warm periods or after severe storms, corals can be more susceptible to disease and other sources of mortality.
 In some instances, restricting activities or closing reef areas can be an important strategy for managers to minimize impacts on reefs during temporary increases in environmental stress or during periods of recovery.

-Activities that might be the focus of additional management effort during times of high coral stress include:
+Threats that might be the focus of additional management efforts during times of high coral stress include: